Sky Deutschland: History

 The German Sky has its origin in the analogue premium channel Premiere.
-It was owned by Kirch Group, Bertelsmann, and Canal+, and started broadcasting in 1991.
+It was owned by Kirch Group, Bertelsmann, and Canal+, and started broadcasting in 1991, having an encryption method similar to that used by Canal+ in France, Spain and Poland and needing a similar decoder.

 In 1996, Kirch Media launched a digital satellite platform called DF1, which offered several different channels, including premium movie and sports channels and basically, thematic channels.

 Premiere started broadcasting three digital channels in 1997, one channel mirroring the analogue channel and two showing the same content at different times.
+In the following years Bertelsmann and Canal+ sold their ownership of Premiere to Kirch Group leaving it as the sole owner of the service.

 Premiere and DF1 merged to form Premiere World on 1 October 1999.
 Many of the channels offered on DF1 were carried over to Premiere World, others were rebranded or closed.

 In 2002, the service became known as simply Premiere.
 Many of the channels were rebranded and the package structure was overhauled at the same time.
+At the same time, Kirch Group filed for bankruptcy, due to pay TV services in Germany failing to gain much traction, and terrestrial television in Germany having already become very robust in a shorter period of time when compared with other European regions, leaving Premiere as a pretty notorious flop.

-At the same time, KirchGroup filed for bankruptcy.
-In 2003, investment group Permira stepped in and took control of Premiere; two years later it launched an initial public offering for €1.2 billion.
+In 2003, investment group Permira stepped in and took control of Premiere and managed to turn the service profitable in the following years.
+In 2005 it launched an initial public offering for €1.2 billion.

 Exclusivity was for a long time a major selling point for Premiere, and most of its channels were only available through the Premiere platform.
 This changed in September 2007, when Premiere launched Premiere Star, a new satellite package made up of channels that were not exclusive to Premiere.
 The new package was called Sky Welt/Extra.
 The package included TNT Serie, TNT Film, Sat.1 emotions, Kabel eins Classics, AXN, Kinowelt.TV, RTL Living, RTL Crime, FOX, Syfy Universal, Animax, Disney Junior, Disney XD, Boomerang, Cartoon Network, ESPN America, Eurosport HD, Eurosport 2, National Geographic Channel, Discovery Channel, MTV Germany, MTV Live HD and Nicktoons.